Maryb91/QRScanner/README.md

     - Call a phone number
     - Share

-✅ A settings page
+✅ A settings screen

-💡 Things i learnt during this project :
+💡 Things i learnt/used during this project :

     - Realm database (CRUD)
-    - AVFoundation
+    - AVFoundation framework
     - Animations
     - MVC design pattern
     - Permissions
     - Swift Package Manager

-Here are some screenshots of the main screens of the app:
+📱Here are some screenshots of the main screens of the app:

 1-Launch screen